merchise/xotl.ql/docs/source/ponyorm.rst

 those.
 Which leads me to:

-How does PonyORM might influence our future work?
+How does Pony might influence our future work?
 =================================================

 Perhaps the most impacting feature we would love to have is to write our